 Appalachian has a number of resources available to those who have experienced sexual misconduct.
 Getting information about the policies, procedures, and your rights and options can help you to make an informed decision about reporting.

 One common misconception about the reporting process is that making a report will automatically lead to a hearing and/or disciplinary action.
 While a report can become a formal complaint -- initiated either by the complainant or by Appalachian -- not every report becomes a complaint.
 Information is provided to assist individuals in making informed decisions regarding reporting incidents and seeking support.

-For all questions related to making a report, filing a complaint, or the Title IX assessment, please contact Liz Mason, Interim Title IX Coordinator at email@example.com or call 828.262.2144, or Sarah Hoffert, Interpersonal Violence Support & Prevention Coordinator in the Office of the Dean of Students, at firstname.lastname@example.org or call 828.262.8284.
+For all questions related to making a report, filing a complaint, or the Title IX assessment, please contact Jeff Lamoureaux, Director of Title IX Compliance at email@example.com or call 828.262.2144, or Sarah Hoffert, Interpersonal Violence Support & Prevention Coordinator in the Office of the Dean of Students, at firstname.lastname@example.org or call 828.262.8284.

 Reporting to Appalachian